jhipster/generator-jhipster-react-native/docs/project-structure.md

 Your primary and other navigation components reside here.

 * `NavigationRouter.js` - contains your navigation scenes
-* `NavigationDrawer.js` - contains the drawer component that opens from the left
 * `CustomNavBar.js` - contains a sample custom navbar
 * `Styles` - styling for the navigation